Dhruv0443/AttendanceManager/README.md

 **⚡ Features**

--QR code-based identification for students/employees.
+- QR code-based identification for students/employees.

--Camera integration for QR code scanning.
+- Camera integration for QR code scanning.

--Secure database storage for attendance records.
+- Secure database storage for attendance records.

--User-friendly interface built in Apache NetBeans.
+- User-friendly interface built in Apache NetBeans.

 - Real-time logging and reporting.

 **🏗 Technologies Used**

-Apache NetBeans (Integrated Development Environment)
+- Apache NetBeans (Integrated Development Environment)

-Java (Core programming language)
+- Java (Core programming language)

-MySQL (Database management)
+- MySQL (Database management)

-Swing (GUI development)
+- Swing (GUI development)

 **🚀 Installation & Setup**

 Prerequisites
 Ensure you have the following installed:

-Apache NetBeans IDE
+- Apache NetBeans IDE

-Java Development Kit (JDK)
+- Java Development Kit (JDK)

-MySQL Database Server
+- MySQL Database Server

 Steps to Set Up
-Clone the repository:
+- Clone the repository:

 bash
 git clone https://github.com/Dhruv0443/AttendanceManager.git

-Open the project in Apache NetBeans.
+- Open the project in Apache NetBeans.

-Set up the MySQL database using the provided schema.
+- Set up the MySQL database using the provided schema.

-Run the project and start scanning QR codes.
+- Run the project and start scanning QR codes.

 ✨** How It Works**

-A unique QR code is generated for each individual.
+- A unique QR code is generated for each individual.

-The camera scans the QR code and extracts information.
+- The camera scans the QR code and extracts information.

-The extracted details are checked against the database.
+- The extracted details are checked against the database.

-Attendance is marked and stored securely.
+- Attendance is marked and stored securely.